 Both of us immediately fell in love with San Miguel.
 The people are so happy, the food amazing and inexpensive, the architecture fascinating.
 The history and the art and culture are diverse and upbeat.

 Christmas is a very big deal in San Miguel, all of Mexico for that matter.

-Naples and Palermo were particularly interesting as many friends and relatives advised us to visit another part of Italy.
+Naples and Palermo were particularly interesting, despite many friends and relatives advised us to visit another part of Italy.
 They said Naples was dirty and unsafe.

-It turned out that with the exception of the weather (it was very cold and dreary in both cities) we really enjoyed ourselves, made great new the-rest-of-our-life friends and created many “forever memories”.
+It turned out that with the exception of the weather, it was very cold and dreary in both cities, we really enjoyed ourselves.
+We made great new the-rest-of-our-life friends and created many “forever memories”.

 First, let us address the concerns of dirty and unsafe.

-Now, as for safety, if you are extremely concerned about safety, our advise is stay home.
+Now, as for safety, if you are extremely concerned about safety, our advice is stay home.
+It is not fun to travel if you live in fear even before you leave your front door.
 These days you need to be careful wherever you go.
 We have not had a single safety issue during our nearly five years of steady travel that is worth mentioning.

-We found Australia mildly interesting.
+We found Australia to be more of a challenge than we anticipated.
 St. Albans, two hours from Sydney into the bush, was perhaps the most interesting place of all.
-A pet sit on around 14 acres with 3 cats, two dogs, two horses and 3 Alpaca.
+This pet sit was on a property of around 14 acres with three cats, two dogs, two horses and three alpaca.
 We thought we’d have our hands full.
 It turned out that the animals were a cinch compared to other stuff.